Marcus Ericsson: GP2 Series

 Ericsson moved into the GP2 Asia Series for the 2009–10 GP2 Asia Series, driving originally for the ART Grand Prix team.
-However, it was later confirmed that Ericsson would drive for Super Nova Racing in the 2010 GP2 Series.
-He had been expected to complete the rest of the Asian series with the team, but Jake Rosenzweig was signed to replace Ericsson for the final two rounds.
+However, it was later confirmed that Ericsson would drive for Super Nova Racing in the 2010 GP2 Series, although he was replaced with Jake Rosenzweig for the final two rounds.
 Ericsson returned to Super Nova for the GP2 Series, partnering Josef Král and later Luca Filippi.
 He took his first series victory at Valencia, but only scoring points on two further occasions restricted him to seventeenth place in the drivers' championship.

 Ericsson switched to the iSport International team for 2011, alongside Sam Bird.
 He finished sixth in the Asia series championship, and tenth in the main series championship.
 He remained with iSport for 2012, alongside Jolyon Palmer.
 He won at Spa, beginning a run of six consecutive points finishes to the end of the season, including two podium finishes.
 This lifted him to eighth in the championship.

-In 2013, he got the chance to drive for the reigning champions DAMS, taking pole positions in Spain and Great Britain.
+In 2013, he competed for the reigning champions DAMS, taking pole positions in Spain and Great Britain.
 In Germany, he won the feature race, and he continued with podium positions in Hungary, Belgium, Singapore, and Abu Dhabi to finish sixth in the championship.